elmbridge/curriculum/Our First Full Feature.md

 ### Adding User Interfaces

- First, let's start in `View.elm`, where we'll map user actions in the UI to messages for our application to consume.
+ First, let's start in our `view` function, where we'll map user actions in the UI to messages for our application to consume.

 ![Elm Architecture](images/elm-architecture-2.jpeg)